 In order to offer quality Internet service to all of our patrons, potential users must agree to follow the policy guidelines outlined below.

 Library staff is available for general assistance in using the computer.
-However, staff is not expected to train patrons in the use of application programs.
+However, staff are not expected to train patrons in the use of application programs.
 Tutorial manuals will be provided when available.

 A printer is available.
 Copies will cost $.15 per sheet black and white, and $.50 color and must be paid for at the conclusion of the session, with the exception of students who are given the first 5 pages free for educational research.